 Do you need a money making idea that will let you earn extra money quickly and without a lot of startup cost?
-If so, then you may want to look into becoming one of the huge numbers of people who make money as a virtual assistant (also known as a VA).
+If so, then you may want to look into how to become a virtual assistant (also known as a VA).

 As a virtual assistant you can help people with a variety of tasks from the comfort of your own home, or anywhere you have access to a computer and an internet connection.
 You can work as little or as much as you like, and your schedule is up to you.